SMC-Developments/docs/gui-menus/items.md

 >    wrap: true
 > ```
 > Lore lines can optionally be wrapped across multiple rows if the text is too long to fit on a single line.
-> <br>The wrap width can be set in the Core's config.
+> <br>The wrap width can be set in the Core's config file.

 Sets the item’s lore (the text shown under the item’s name).
 <br>Supports placeholders and color/format codes.